Are Korean Nail Gels "Cruelty-Free"?

 Conclusion

-In conclusion, the journey toward a cruelty-free beauty industry is a collective endeavor that requires awareness, vigilance, and action.
-For Korean nail gels, compliance with regulation EG1229/2017 is a significant step towards ensuring ethical practices.
-However, the responsibility does not end with regulation alone.
-Consumers, nail technicians, and salon owners play a crucial role in this journey by making informed choices and advocating for cruelty-free products.
-As we continue to push for higher ethical standards in the beauty industry, it’s imperative to support brands that prioritize animal welfare and transparency.
-By choosing cruelty-free products, we contribute to a more humane and sustainable future in beauty.
-Remember, every choice we make as consumers and professionals in the nail industry can have a profound impact on animal welfare and the ethical landscape of beauty.
+The journey toward a cruelty-free beauty industry requires awareness, vigilance, and action.
+For Korean nail gels, compliance with Regulation (EC) No 1223/2009 is a key step in ensuring ethical practices.
+However, responsibility does not stop at regulation.
+Consumers, nail technicians, and salon owners play a critical role by making informed choices and advocating for cruelty-free products.
+Supporting brands that prioritize animal welfare and transparency contributes to a more humane and sustainable future for beauty.
+Every choice we make as consumers and professionals in the nail industry has a profound impact on both animals and the ethical standards of the sector.